Small Space, Big Reward

-Though most plants are asexual – meaning they have both male (stamen) and female (pistil) organs, others require pollination from outside sources.
+Though most plants are asexual – meaning they have male (stamen) and female (pistil) organs, others require pollination from outside sources.
 Radishes and cabbage require pollen from unrelated plants.
 Asparagus, some cucumber varieties, and spinach are cross-pollinators.
-For the most part, you won’t need to do much in the garden to ensure pollination; however, many fruit-bearing varieties need purposeful breeding.
+For the most part, you won’t need to do much in the garden to ensure pollination; however, wide fruit-bearing varieties need purposeful breeding.
 Blueberries and arctic kiwi, for example, need to be arranged with a specific ratio of male-to-female flowers to yield succulent fruit.

-Now that you understand some of the basic needs of your intended garden take some time and evaluate your space.
+Now that you understand some of the basic needs of your intended garden, take some time and evaluate your space.
 You might have more room to grow than you realize.

 Find unusual spaces

 If you are set in a garden but are genuinely out of empty land (or fence) space, start looking at the rest of your property with a different attitude.
 Do you have one car but a three-car-length driveway?
-Use the twenty feet closest to your house for a container garden and park nearer to the road.
+Use the twenty feet closest to your house for a container garden and park nearer the road.
 If you live in the city, some apartment buildings allow residents to maintain rooftop gardens.
 Don’t overlook the top of your doghouse or shed, either.
 Walkways built of individual stone pavers often have enough room for tiles to accommodate low-lying veggies.
 Beets and leafy greens grow well in tight spaces.

 Let your décor work for you.